 - The typical joint is made up of bones that are separated by the cartilage.
-The cartilage acts as cushioning pad and gliding surface for the articulating bones.
+The cartilage acts as a cushioning pad and gliding surface for the articulating bones.

 Likely Causes of Joint Pain

 In essence, joint pain can pertain to the aches, soreness, and discomfort in any of the joints in the body.
 Joint pain is a common concern and typically does not require medical treatment.
-However, sometimes, it can manifest as a result of injury.
+However, sometimes, it can manifest as a result of an injury.

 Some of the likely causes of joint pain can include: